BRAIN INJURY ATTORNEYS

 A brain injury may be caused by any type of accident, but the resulting impact on a victim is usually life-changing.
-The initial agony requires emergency medical care, and there is often ongoing treatment that adds to the healthcare costs.
-Pain, suffering, and other losses hit your household hard, which is especially tough at time when you cannot work due to the extent of your brain injury.
+The initial agony requires emergency medical care, and there is often ongoing treatment involved that adds to the healthcare costs.
+Pain, suffering, and other losses hit your household hard, which is especially tough at times when you cannot work due to the extent of your brain injury.
 The attorneys at Cohen, Placitella & Roth, P.C. in Philadelphia have the experience you need to obtain the highest level of compensation allowable for all of the damages you sustain.

 Establishing a Claim for Brain Injury

 A brain injury is often the result of another person’s intentional conduct or negligence, and defective consumer products may also be a factor.
 In order to prove a cause of action for a brain injury rooted in negligence, a victim must prove:

 - There was a duty of care owed to him or her;

 - The party that owed the legal obligation of care failed to adhere to it;

 - A brain injury resulted from the responsible person’s failure to abide by the legal duty of care; and,

 - That there were losses caused by the brain injury, damages that entitle the victim to compensation.

 Damages You Can Recover in a Philadelphia Brain Injury Matter

 The damages element in a brain injury case founded in negligence is key because it relates to the amount of compensation a victim may recover from the responsible party.
 The legal concept of damages includes two primary categories: